Sustainability at

 • Introducing Return & Earn bins and coffee cup recycling across the campuses.

-• Introduce Sustainability lunchtime clubs and gardening clubs across the Prep, Junior, and Senior schools.
+• Introduce Sustainability lunchtime clubs and gardening clubs across the Junior and Senior campuses

 • Student Environmental leaders speaking at the Building Better Education for Schools 2023.